Removals

 Side Affects

 White gas bubbles may rise on the skin immediately.
 This is a good sign that the heat has been released from the shattered ink particles.
-This will disappear within 20 minutes of treatment.
-Pinpoint bleeding may occur as this is due to the tiny blood vessels within the skin erupting.
+This will disappear within 20 minutes of the treatment.
+Pinpoint bleeding may occur very rarely, as this is due to the tiny blood vessels within the skin erupting.
 This also should stop within 20 minutes.
 Skin redness may be present and temporary swelling due to the heat and intensity of the treatment.
-(All these side effects are considered normal and should clear up within 20 minutes).
+(All these side effects are considered normal and should clear up within 20-30 minutes).

 Sessions needed